 THE THUMBNAILS BELOW SHOW DETAILS OF THIS WINDOW - LEFT CLICK TO ENLARGE

-The next main window is known as "THE ASCENSION" (or "Tempest") window
+The next main window in the (liturgical) north transept is known as "THE ASCENSION" (or "Tempest") window

 The original window was installed by Mayer & Co in 1882, but in the infamous storm of 1987 the side glass was blown out, but thankfully leaving the centre lancet intact, so new windows for the side lancets were commissioned and were designed by Annie Goodman, salvaging as much of the old glass as was usable.